Looking for easy family dinner ideas to switch up your weekly routine?

 Whatever it is, it comes together in just 15 minutes.

-I think most of us assume recreating our favorite restaurant dishes at home will be disappointing.
+I think most of us assume recreating restaurant dishes at home will be disappointing.

 But you never know until you try, and this is the perfect place to start!